hmathurdminc/smartcitypoc/Realtime-Analytics/Readme.md

 **Use Case 2: Develop real-time visualizations and dashboards based on events produced by IoT devices such as weather sensors, traffic signals etc. to analyze and improve security, safety and well-being of Denver citizens.**

 To build stream analytics models, DMI used a custom simulator to simulate the data that is required for the real-time analytics.
-Leveraging this sample datasets, we built Azure Stream Analytics queries  analyze weather patterns and traffic congestion in a specific neighborhood within a particular timeframe.
+Leveraging this sample datasets, we built Azure Stream Analytics queries to analyze weather patterns and traffic congestion in a specific neighborhood within a particular timeframe.
 In order to build the Stream Analytics components, we leveraged Azure IoT hub, Azure Stream Analytics, and Power BI.

 ***Data Inputs:***